ebezzam/waveprop/README.md

 # waveprop

 Scripts and functions to simulate free-space optical propagation.

 In the `examples` folder:
 - `circ_ap_fraunhofer.py`: simulate circular aperture in the Fraunhofer regime.
 - `rect_ap_fresnel.py`: simulate square aperture in the Fresnel regime.
 - `circ_ap_lab.py`: simulate circular aperture with command-line defined arguments.
 Default is our lab setup.
 - `rect_ap_lab.py`: simulate rectangular aperture with command-line defined arguments.
 Default is our lab setup.
-- `single_slit_lab.py`: simulate rectangular aperture with command-line defined arguments.
+- `single_slit_lab.py` (WIP): simulate single-slit with command-line defined arguments.
 Default is our lab setup.

 NB: `click` is required for some of the scripts for parsing command-line arguments.

-Following propagation models are implemented:
+Following propagation models are implemented.
+All make use of FFT unless otherwise noted.
-- Fraunhofer
+- Fraunhofer.
-- Fresnel (one-step, two-step, angular spectrum)
+- Fresnel (one-step, two-step, angular spectrum).
-- Angular spectrum, with evanescent waves and option to bandlimit
+- Angular spectrum, with evanescent waves and option to bandlimit.
-- Direct integration
+- Direct integration, "brute force" numerical integration.

 ## Local install